“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 There are two routes to then making the application formal:

 Next, instruct your Young Person to advise Student Finance England online or over the phone so their application is against the correct course.
 If they've not made a student finance application yet, they must do so quickly.
 There can be a delay of up to 10 weeks at this time of year and that delay might impact on them receiving their student loan on time.

 Why should they call before applying?

-Should I encourage my child to attend an Open Day?
+Should I encourage my Young Person to attend an Open Day?

 Absolutely.
-If your child is wondering if Bolton is the right choice for them, then visiting the campus can be an eye-opening experience.
+If your Young Person is wondering if Bolton is the right choice for them, then visiting the campus can be an eye-opening experience.
 They’ll see what attending the University of Bolton might be like and they can talk to students, lecturers and advisors about student finance, student services, careers services and much more.
-Learn more about our Study Advice Days for Clearing 2022 and book a place here.
+Learn more about our Study Advice Days for Clearing 2023 and book a place here.